 Is on-campus housing guaranteed?

-> Catholic University requires all first and second year students to live in on-campus housing.
-Beginning in Fall 2020, the University is excited to welcome all newly admitted full-time undergraduate students to live in on-campus housing as part of the new 3-year residency requirement.
+Catholic University requires all freshman, sophomore, and junior year students to live in on-campus housing.
 Each year Housing Services reviews the demand for campus housing and initiates plans accordingly.
 Space is generally available for students who do not fall within the Student Housing Policy who follow application deadlines and are flexible in their housing choices.
 Housing Services also offers guidance to students seeking off-campus residence.

-> Please refer to the Student Housing Policy on the University Policy page for more information.
+Please refer to the Student Housing Policy on the University Policy page for more information.

 Where do upperclass students live on the CUA campus?

 For the fall semester, current students should participate in the Room Selection Process.
 Students who do not participate in the Room Selection Process should submit the Waitlist Housing Application in MyHousing via Cardinal Students.